dorBrex/OkCupid-Send-Messages-Script/README.md

 - [Python] - Python 3.4+ to run the script on your computer
 - [Pycharm] - Free IDE - text editor and developers environment in order to edit the script.
 - [Git Bash] - A program to clone the repo from github to your local machine.
 - [Chrome Web Driver] - Download it from the original site and make sure to put it in the same folder as the rest of the repo (project) otherwise the script won't run.
+I'm currently using version [Chrome Web Driver Version 108]
 - Create an empty UserData folder on your desktop
+- The screen of the Chrome WebDrive must stay open wide (the whole screen) while running the script (the ide - such as pycharm could be minored into a smaller size!)

 And of course CupidSwindler itself is open source with a [public repository][CupidSwindler]